jevpr/builtByWomen_/README.md

 ![The website's colour palette- purple, green, blue](<assets/images/readmeimages/Colour Scheme One.png>)

 The shade and brightness of each colour was chosen to ensure a range of brightness and hue.
-That way, the palette was more accesible.
+That way, the palette was more accessible for different users.

 ![Picture showing colour palette accesibility for users with Acromatopsia](<assets/images/readmeimages/Color Palette Accessibility .png>)